-

 A settlement agreement, however, must not compromise an employee’s minimum entitlements under minimum entitlement legislation including the Minimum Wage Act 1983, the Holidays Act 2003, the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016, or the Care and Support Workers (Pay Equity) Settlement Act 2017.

-However, in New Zealand, the Authority and Employment Court have held that in order to have a genuine without prejudice conversation (one that is legally off the record) there must first be a dispute between the parties.
+However, in New Zealand, the Authority and Employment Court have held that in order to have a genuine without prejudice conversation (one that is legally ‘off the record’) there must first be a dispute between the parties.
 Legal proceedings or a personal grievance do not have to be raised, but there must at least be a significant difference in views about the lawfulness of an action or proposed action.
-Accordingly, proposing a deed of release (as is common practice in other jurisdictions) prior to any dispute having arisen, is likely not covered by without prejudice protections and can used to support an argument that the employer was threatening dismissal or unfairly pressuring an employee to resign.
+Accordingly, proposing a deed of release (as is common practice in other jurisdictions) prior to any dispute having arisen, is not likely to be covered by without prejudice protections and can used to support an argument that the employer was threatening dismissal or unfairly pressuring an employee to resign.

 -